PyHDI/veriloggen/README.md

 Optional installation for testing
 --------------------

-These are required for the testing execution of test codes in tests and examples.
+These are required for automatic testing of **tests** and **examples**.
-We recommend to these testing library to verify the under development behavior.
+We recommend to install these testing library to verify experimental features.

 - pytest: 3.2 or later
 - pytest-pythonpath: 0.7 or later